 Desktops can be the most cluttered area of any computer because they’re a catch-all for files that don’t have a home yet.
 I know mine always looks like a bomb just went off.
 In fact, because I want to be totally honest with you (and because I never said I was organized 100% of the time), this is what my desktop looks like right now:

 That gives me anxiety just looking at it.
 Feeling the same way too?
-Well, you’re in luck, my friend!
-I’ve put together a desktop wallpaper that you can use to organize your desktop and make sure it never looks like mine again!
+Well, I’ve put together a desktop wallpaper that you can use to organize your desktop and make sure it never looks like mine again!
 I was able to get rid of so much rubbish with this wallpaper, and I hope it helps make your life a little easier too.

 I’ve found the best way to organize your desktop files is into three categories: programs, documents to file away, and shortcuts to frequently used or important documents.
 Happy organizing!